poikilos/pygameweb/README.rst

 that it's properly random::

     export APP_SECRET_KEY="s3cret-stuff-blah"
+    #must be same key as used in your .env file

 Finally, you can enable some Flask debugging machinery (which should be off for the site in production)::